Method

 03

-ERP, SAP EWM, Microsoft Dynamics 365 Business Central, WMS, WCS, MES, MFS/MFC and automation suppliers need clear responsibility boundaries before offers, interfaces and tests become ambiguous.
+ERP, SAP EWM, Microsoft Dynamics 365 Business Central, WMS, WCS, MES, MFS/MFC and automation suppliers receive clear responsibility boundaries.

 • System boundary and responsibility matrix